 In any given price range, every property on the market will have pros and cons.
-But, when you buy a home that’s move-in ready, you don’t expect to need thousands of dollars for hidden defects and surprise repairs.
+But, when you buy a move-in ready home, you don’t expect to need thousands of dollars for hidden defects and surprise repairs.

 Real estate experts say that’s happening to many people who buy flips, especially at lower price points.

 House flipping is not new, but as real estate prices skyrocket, many more people have been grasping at opportunities to buy property, fix it up, and resell it as the values continue to rise.
-In fact, the profits have been the highest in 20 years according to reports.
+The profits have been the highest in 20 years according to reports.

 At the height of the pandemic real estate boom, many buyers were waiving inspections and other contingencies in their contracts to make their offers more attractive, which is an especially bad idea on flipped properties.